 Still my favorite song Abel has done.

 I do think this is a good song.
-However, while Camila did an amazing job, I can't really rate this song high enough because of one issue in particular: Young Thug.
-I'm not a fan of mumble rap, and Young Thug's line on this song is just not really that great in my opinion, and kind of hold the song back. it is still awesome to see that Camila did a great enough job to have this song be a critical and commercial success despite Young Thug's mumbling of the second verse.
+However, while Camila did an amazing job, I can't rate this song highly because of one issue in particular: Young Thug.
+I'm not a fan of mumble rap, and Young Thug's line on this song isn't that great, in my opinion.
+It holds the song back.
+Still, it's awesome to see that Camila did a good enough job for this song to be both a critical and commercial success despite Young Thug's mumbling of the second verse.

-From like 2012-2016, Camila Cabello has done nothing except CARRY 5H.
+From around 2012-2016, Camila Cabello did nothing except CARRY 5H.
 Fast forward to December 18, 2016, she decides to leave that messy, stuck-up, problematic girl group.
-Many people doubted her calling her a 🐍 and telling her she would flop.
+Many people doubted her, calling her a 🐍 and telling her she would flop.
 It was quite painful to see people sending her all those hateful messages.
-Her diehard fans like me it seemed were the only ones that believed in her.
+Her diehard fans, like me, seemed to be the only ones that believed in her.
 Fast forward to August 3, 2017.
 Camila drops this song as a promotional single.
 It blows up quickly, and almost everyone likes it, except for 5H fans!
-You can imagine that I feel like a proud papa, now!
+You can imagine that I feel like a proud papa now!
 I'm so glad that Camz has come so far, and the success of this song is like a big "F YOU" to her haters!
-I bet all the haters are quaking now, seeing this as #1 in 12 countries, #2 on Billboard Hot 100, #1 On pop radio, etc!
+I bet all the haters are quaking now, seeing this as #1 in 12 countries, #2 on Billboard Hot 100, #1 on pop radio, etc!

 Get this to #1 ASAP.
 Not one song on this list can get as emotional as this one, except for maybe Man Wearing a Helmet and Stoop Lights.